 In a previous role I was responsible for conducting exit interviews and, although it might seem awkward, I enjoyed this role because exit interviews can be a valuable source of employee feedback.

-Exit interviews are a valuable window into employee turnover.
-Incorporating an effective exit interview process into your employee separation routine will help you uncover valuable information regarding your employee relations from the employee’s perspective.
+Incorporating an effective exit interview process into your offboarding will help you uncover valuable information to help improve the employee experience for remaining employees.

-Not sure what to ask your departing employees?
-Here's a list of common exit interview questions to get you started.
-You'll want to tailor these to the specifics of your organization, but this is a good place to start.
+To help you out, here's a list of common exit interview questions to get you started.
+You'll want to tailor these to the specifics of your organization and the departing team member, but these are a good place to start.

 Exit interview questions

 Mix and match these questions to gather constructive feedback that you can use to improve the work environment for current and future employees.

 - Why have you decided to leave the company?

 - Did any specific events cause you to start looking for a new job?